hugowschneider/fastgraphql/docs/pages/tutorial/query-mutation.md

 Let us go a little deeper into how to define them.

-## Queries and muntation in Python code
+## Queries and mutation in Python code

 **FastGraphQL** handles queries and mutations as python functions that have type annotations for all its parameters and return type.